usnews/brightspot-cms/template-tool.md

 **Create Page Container**
 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-container-detail.png" alt="" /></a>

 Under the Visual `Unnamed Section` click Settings to start building.
-Create a `Container (Vertical)` and name is Page Container.
+Create a `Container (Vertical)` and name it Page Container.
 (See Above) There is no need to define engines for rendering the container, so simply click `Continue Editing`.

 **Add Sections**